 The printing speed score is low because this printer can't print documents and doesn't support duplex printing.
 As for its photo printing speed, it's relatively fast compared to desktop inkjet models and a slight improvement over its predecessor, the Canon SELPHY Square QX10.

 This printer has a poor color gamut.
-Its narrow color range causes significant loss of fine details, which you can clearly see when comparing the sample parrot picture above with the same picture printed on the desktop Canon PIXMA PRO-200 photo printer.
-Compared to its predecessor, the Canon SELPY Square QX10, it's better at reproducing bright tones but struggles more with darker tones.
+Its narrow color range causes a significant loss of fine details, which is clearly visible when comparing the sample parrot picture above with the same picture printed on the desktop Canon PIXMA PRO-200 photo printer.
+Compared to its predecessor, the Canon SELPHY Square QX10, it's better at reproducing bright tones but struggles more with darker tones.

 This printer only supports Wi-Fi Direct, meaning it generates its own wireless signal you can connect to, allowing you to use the printer even if you aren't in range of a Wi-Fi network.
 The USB-C port is for charging only.

 You must install the Canon Photo Layout mobile app to use the printer.
 To print photos, you can choose a picture stored locally on your device or from the cloud.
-The app also lets you edit photos, create collages (2 or 4 photos), check the printer's battery level, view the user's manual, and see your print history.
+The app also allows you to edit photos, create collages (with 2 or 4 photos), check the printer's battery level, view the user manual, and review your print history.

-This printer only works with mobile devices running Android or iOS.
-You can install the required SELPHY Photo Layout app on Chrome OS devices, but you wouldn't be able to configure the printer, as the app can't access the camera to scan the QR code during the setup process.
+This printer is compatible only with mobile devices running Android or iOS.
+You can install the required SELPHY Photo Layout app on Chrome OS devices; however, you won't be able to configure the printer, as the app can't access the camera to scan the QR code during the setup process.